DigitalBox98/SimpleExtJSApp/README.md

 JSduck is required to generate the documentation

 To generate the documentation, the steps are quite simple :
-- tar -xvf synoextjsdocs-source.tar.gz file
+- tar -xvf synoextjsdocs-source.tar.gz
 - cd SynoExtJSDocs
 - jsduck syno/ --output docs

+To generate the apps documentation, the steps are as below :
+- tar -xvf synoappsdocs-source.tar.gz
+- cd SynoApps
+- jsduck 3rdparty/ modules/ --output docs --welcome=welcome_page.html --guides=guides.json

 # How the documentation is enriched :